 Homemade hummus is a mainstay snack in my kitchen.
-When I made a batch this week for a video shoot, I changed up my standard recipe with more spices including Za’atar, a delicious Mediterranean spice blend and golden turmeric, for which the recipe is named: my new Creamy Golden Hummus.
+I made a batch for a video shoot and changed up my standard recipe with more spices, I added Za’atar, a delicious Mediterranean spice blend and golden turmeric for my new Creamy Golden Hummus recipe.

 Creamy Golden Hummus